wanted2/caineng.in/www/_posts/2021-07-11-controlling-creative-activities.md

 # Personnel Reassignment

 For such an uncertain type of project, it is valuable to reassign people: productive personnel are kept, while the rest is reassigned to other projects or other organizations.
-It is easy to perform this control, but there are several issues:
+It is not difficult to perform this control, but there are several issues:

 * If the favored personnel doesn't change, then there is a possibility to create an elite group: new personnel becomes demotivated when joining, while old personnel is already highly motivated for further achievements.

-* It is difficult to rank middle quartiles.
+* It is difficult to rank the middle quartile.

 # Control of Input Resources